CASAschools/casa_schools_app/text/about_text.md

 <span style="font-size:18px;">Effective climate adaptation has to be grounded in an understanding of local vulnerabilities to climate hazards.
 To serve as community hubs for climate adaptation planning and activities, schools need information about the intersecting threats that climate change poses.</span>

-<span style="font-size:18px;">This dashboard aims to be a resource for schools and communities across California providing localized climate hazard data.
-In this dashboard there is data for the 10,008 California public schools.
-In this dashboard the following climate hazards can be viewed:</span>
+<span style="font-size:18px;">This dashboard aims to be a resource for schools and their communities by providing localized climate hazard data for the 10,008 public schools across California.
+Data for the following climate hazards can be viewed:</span>

 <ul>